 “In case it is not, you can ask around of other passengers, can’t you, and request someone to give you a lower berth?”

 Excuse me?
-I take the trouble to book my seats in advance, and along comes this girl who wanted my berth and thinks she can send me off to beg around for a lower berth for myself?
+I take the trouble to book my seats in advance, and along comes this girl who wants my berth and thinks she can send me off to beg around for a lower berth for myself?

 I almost laughed out loud.
 No, scratch that.
 I think I did laugh out loud at her preposterous suggestion.